 Lawyers in the Group have executed many of the industry’s most critical and challenging U.S. and non-U.S. transactions, including a number of important deals that helped consolidate this broad sector.
-S&C lawyers led eight of the 10 largest healthcare and life sciences M&A transactions ever.
+S&C lawyers led seven of the 10 largest healthcare and life sciences M&A transactions ever.

 Capital Markets and Taxation

 Access to sophisticated capital markets know-how and cutting-edge tax expertise is essential for the success of S&C’s clientele.
 The Firm has a long-standing record of success in debt, equity and hybrid offerings for U.S. and non-U.S. clients.
 The Firm’s tax lawyers are familiar with, and have refined, many of the most current and innovative tax structures, such as inversion transactions and complex tax-driven financings.

 Disputes and Investigations